 The entire township lost power during the storm and hundreds of downed tress and utility poles caused havoc for cleanup and restoration efforts.
 Township public works crews have already removed a staggering total of about 350 fallen trees and opened 60 roadways that were closed from storm damage.

 PSE&G says there are about 2,000 customers still without power in town.
-And in just hours, another serious storm is about to bear down on the area.

 A high wind warning is in effect from 6 a.m.
 Wednesday to 6 a.m.
 Thursday.
 Winds are expected from the north between 30-40 mph with gusts up to 65 mph.
 Snow and/or a wintry mix is coming with latest projections from PSE&G calling for some outages to last passed the weekend.